Kartones/finished-games/README.md

 **1) To provide an easy to use videogames catalog tracking, both for your owned titles (and videogame platforms), which ones have you finished or are currently playing, and to keep a wishlist of interesting games you desire.** I'm going to use it frequently and wanted to build it my way.

-**2) To practice fully developing a website with Django 2.x.** On my daily work I don't get to touch all the pieces that the framework provides, plus I can learn how to setup `pytest` to run Django `TestCases`, add type hinting everywhere and other personal tastes.
+**2) To practice fully developing a website with Django 2.x.** On my daily work I don't get to touch all the pieces that the framework provides, plus I can learn how to setup `pytest` to run Django `TestCases`, add type hinting everywhere with `mypy` and other personal tastes, like `pytest` for testing (including running Django testcases).

 **3) To learn data fetching, scrapping, gathering, etc.**, so managing the database of game titles becomes as automated as possible.